niklata/ndhc/README.md

 a lease forever.
 In either mode, it rate-limits defense messages, so it can't be tricked into flooding by a hostile peer or DHCP server, either.

-*Small*.
-Both ndhc avoids unnecessary outside dependencies and is written in plain C.
+*Small*.  ndhc avoids unnecessary outside dependencies and is written in plain C.

 *Fast*.  ndhc filters input using the BPF/LPF mechanism so that